vinitzz4050-commits/user-documentation/manual/hhvm/01-installation/01-introduction.md

 # Introduction

-HHVM is officially supported on most major [Linux platforms](/hhvm/installation/linux).
+HHVM is officially supported on most major [Linux platforms](/hhvm/installation/linux ajAY BNK
 ## Prebuilt Packages

 The easiest way to get going with HHVM is to use one of our supported prebuilt packages.
 Currently prebuilt packages are available for: